 Scalp Aging“Yes, aging skin is an issue on your scalp, too.
 It’s actually even more intense, as your scalp ages at a rate 6x faster than the skin on our face,” says Jocelyn.
 “Aging can cause the hair follicles to shrink and shorten the anagen stage of hair growth, which is the growing stage,” she says.
 As your scalp ages, it can also slow down the production of melanin, which is what causes gray hair.
 To help delay aging and prevent the scalp from thinning and losing elasticity, you’ll want to take a few key preventative steps.
 “Washing our hair too much aids in scalp dryness, which contributes to an aging scalp,” says Jocelyn.
 “Shampooing less frequently and using a serum rich in emollients will help reduce the rate of aging.”
 The ACV Daily Scalp Serum uses Apple Cider Vinegar, Maca Root, Hyaluronic Acid, and Apple Stem Cells to rebalance the pH of the scalp and nourish it while anchoring and strengthening the follicles of the hair.
 The ACV Daily Scalp Serum also helps hydrate and soothe dry scalps while creating an optimal environment to reduce signs of shedding and promote healthy hair growth.

-Another key protective measure to guarding against premature scalp aging is to protect your hair from UV rays with a UV protectant product like the Protect & Play Hair Mist, a conditioning mist that guards hair against fading and damage caused by the sun.
+Another key protective measure to guarding against premature scalp aging is to protect your hair from UV rays with a UV color protectant product like the Color Fresh Thermal Protection Spray, a color-safe heat styling spray that also helps guards hair against fading and damage caused by the sun.
 “UV rays penetrate deep into the dermis layer,” says Jocelyn, “so it is important to protect your scalp when out in the sun all day,” — especially for redheads and blondes, she notes, who lack the natural dark pigment in their hair (called eumelanin) of brunettes that helps form a more natural protective barrier.
 As for those grays?
 “Gray or silver hair tends to hold more yellow tones and will hang on to impurities a little heavier than fully pigmented hair,” says Justin.
 “So, products like our Cool Blonde Shampoo & Conditioner, as well as the Brightening Powder will really keep your gray strands looking bright — not brassy — as you naturally transition into full gray.”